Alexander Homan

 “In the order of druid that I lived with, we call her by the name of your language- Sehanine, in the old tongue...”
 Lis says as he looks off at the thin sliver of the pale moon Catha.

-Rhime bows her head, he lips faintly whispering words of veneration.
+Rhime bows her head, her lips faintly whispering words of veneration.

 “I honestly didn’t think someone like you would have devotion to the Moonweaver,” Rhime plainly states.